Koboo/hytale-pluginmanifest/README.md

         // Currently supported:
         // - RELEASE
         // - PRE_RELEASE
-        // Both patchlines use an own directory in the client-installation.
+        // Both patchlines use their own directory in the client-installation.
         // So you can switch between both anytime.
-        // You have to make sure, the client already downloaded the patchline previously. patchline = Patchline.RELEASE
+        // You have to make sure the client already downloaded the patchline previously. patchline = Patchline.RELEASE
     }